Defence

 For example, we have an extensive country and territory risk list in place, which categorises countries into low, medium, high to ultra-high-risk.
 This list contains some 250 countries and territories and is used during on-boarding of customers as well as during ING’s ongoing ‘know your client’ process.

-The combination of ongoing ‘know your client’ and transaction due diligence established a robust control framework to mitigate the risk of doing business with certain parties that are considered to have a high(er) inherent level of corruption due to e.g. geography or political instability.
-More information is available in our FEC statement as well as ING’s Annual report.
-ING’s Wolfsberg Questionnaire (i.e. the Correspondent Banking Due Diligence Questionnaire) is available on the SWIFT KYC Registry.”
+The combination of ongoing ‘know your client’ and transaction due diligence established a control framework aimed to mitigate the risk of doing business with certain parties that are considered to have a high(er) inherent level of corruption due to e.g. geography or political instability.
+More information is available in our FEC statement as well as ING’s annual report.
+ING’s Wolfsberg Questionnaire (i.e. the Correspondent Banking Due Diligence Questionnaire) is available on the SWIFT KYC Registry.

 You might also be interested in: